 Do not feed or approach wildlife, and stay at least 30 m (3 buses) away from large animals such as deer, moose and elk, and 100 m (10 buses) away from bears, wolves, coyotes and cougars.
 Pets must be on a leash at all times.

-Horse use is currently not permitted on the areas and trails adjacent to the Akamina Parkway.
+Parks Canada is monitoring horse use on trails, and is now able to restore access to some trails that allowed horseback riding prior to the 2017 Kenow Wildfire.
 Parks Canada continues to monitor the ecological regrowth and assess the potential impact of horse use on wildfire-affected areas.

 Akamina Parkway in winter